danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 3. Fallback/default data potentially masquerading as live data
 4. Flat-file persistence that is okay for personal use, but not robust enough for concurrency
 5. Possible bias toward defensive regimes if emergency logic is too sensitive
+6. Inline styling still lingering in `app.py` if not fully extracted into `styles.py`

 ---